Stretch pizza

 Booking and Timing

 Booking difficulty here is low.
-There is no elaborate reservation system to contend with, and walk-in access is realistic.
+There is no elaborate reservation system to contend, and walk-in access is realistic.
 If you are visiting New York and building a food itinerary, Stretch does not need to be booked weeks in advance the way a seat at, say, Atomix or Masa would.
 That said, coming during peak dinner hours on a weekend without a reservation is a gamble in a small room.
 A reservation for dinner mid-week or an early-evening slot on weekends is the lower-stress approach.

 Price range is not confirmed in available data, but OAD's cheap eats designation is a reliable signal that you are not looking at a bill that requires justification.
 For context within the New York pizza category, Stretch sits above the corner-slice economy but below the imported-ingredient, wood-fired premium tier.